senlin/lean-wp/README.md

 The better way in our opinion is to use the WP infrastructure and to simply remove all the unwanted things by using actions and filters.

-The result is LEAN WP.
+The result is Lean WP.